Sean Astin: Personal life

 Astin married Christine Harrell on July 11, 1992.
 They have three daughters.
 His wife held the Miss Indiana Teen USA title in 1984.
 One daughter, Ali, had a small cameo role in The Lord of the Rings: The Return of the King as Elanor Gamgee, Astin's character's daughter, and appears in Bad Kids of Crestview Academy as Ethel Balducci.

 Astin has a tattoo on his ankle of the word "nine" written with the Tengwar script, commemorating his Lord of the Rings involvement and his character's membership in the "Fellowship of the Ring".
 Seven of the eight other actors (Elijah Wood, Sean Bean, Billy Boyd, Ian McKellen, Dominic Monaghan, Viggo Mortensen, and Orlando Bloom) all have the same tattoo.
-John Rhys-Davies' stunt double, Brett Beattie, has the tattoo as well.
+John Rhys-Davies's stunt double, Brett Beattie, has the tattoo as well.

-In an August 2013 interview, Astin said that he is a Lutheran Christian, having been "baptized in my wife's Lutheran church".
+In an August 2013 interview, Astin said that he is a Lutheran, having been "baptized in my wife's Lutheran church".
 "I don't know if I'm a very good [Christian] but I'm praying the forgiveness thing is legit," Astin said in an interview.

 In January 2015, Astin completed the Dopey Challenge at the Walt Disney World Resort which involves running a 5k, 10k, half-marathon and full marathon on four consecutive days.

 On October 10, 2015, Astin competed in the 2015 Ironman World Championship in Kailua Kona, Hawaii.
 Wearing number 143, Astin finished the race in a time of 15:30:31.

-Astin completed his master's degree in public administration and policy at American University; in 2024.
-American University awarded Astin an honorary Doctor of Humane Letters during the Fall 2024 graduation during which he was also the keynote speaker.
+In 2024, Astin completed his master's degree in public administration and policy at American University.
+American University awarded Astin an honorary Doctor of Humane Letters during the Fall 2024 graduation, at which he was also the keynote speaker.

 In March 2025, Astin partnered with Lego to launch a set based on The Shire, featuring a commemorative video of Astin himself building the set.